+0 Score change

 Complete Silence 50 Full Disclosure

-Correct response Confirm the general nature of the investigation (revenue recognition review) without disclosing the reporter's identity, specific evidence, or source of the report.
-Under-disclosing ignores the subject's rights under GDPR and German labour law; over-disclosing breaches HinSchG §15 absolutely.
+Correct response Confirm the general nature (revenue recognition review).
+No reporter identity, no specific evidence, no source.
+Under-disclosing ignores GDPR and German labour-law rights; over-disclosing breaches HinSchG §15 absolutely.

 Scenario 3 · The Supervisory Board Chair